-After your operation, we like to keep you for at least an hour to ensure there are no problems.
-Before you leave, a nurse or doctor might need to examine you, and your medications will need to be dispensed from pharmacy.
+After your operation, we like to keep you in for at least an hour to ensure there are no problems.
+Before you leave, a nurse or doctor might need to examine you, and your medications will need to be dispensed from the pharmacy.
 This sometimes takes longer than anticipated so we recommend you make alternative arrangements for work, childcare, and so on.
 We will try to keep you informed about any delays and how long these might last.

 You will be given your drops, eye shield and follow-up appointment following your final discharge.
 Please note that some types of surgery require patients to return the following morning for review.

 You may go home by public transport, but it is essential that you have an adult escorting you home.